mkbarakat/mkbarakat/README.md

 #### Full Stack developer/ Software Engineer / Data Engineer

 ##### Aspiring full-stack developer with experience as a data engineer and team leader.
 Skilled in software development, data analysis, and annotation.
-Currently pursuing a Master's in Software Engineering to further boost my tech and leadership abilities.
+Currently doing a Master's in Software Engineering to further boost my tech and leadership abilities.
 Driven to deliver top-notch results, tackle tough challenges, and contribute to project success through my technical and leadership skills.

 ## Skills:
 <p align="center">